 Daily departures all year

-Day 1: Bergen
+Day 1 Embarkation in Bergen

 The ship arrives early this morning in ancient Trondheim, where you’ll have time to explore this jewel of a city, Norway’s first capital.
 Did you know that the first Viking sale of goods from “the new found land” took place here about 1000 AD?
 Timber from Liev Eriksson’s Vinland estate was sold to a Bremen merchant.
 Walk the charming streets, sit by the peaceful harbor, or cross the old city bridge to see the restored wooden buildings in Bakklandet and the great gothic cathedral of Nidaros, where the new kings of old Norway once received their official blessing.
 From Trondheim, the ship sails on to Rorvik, where the southbound and northbound coastal ships meet.
 Optional shore excursions available.